Sebastian-0/Advent-of-Code-2021/README.md

 C# is a nice language overall, however some more setup is required when building it on Linux vs. Windows.
 I guess Microsoft still uses a Windows-first approach.
 Also a bit strange that a `.csproj` file seems to be necessary to get it running in docker, those files are connected to Visual Studio so I had to write one manually.

 Nothing more to say really.
 I don't think I will use this language much at the moment since it still feels very tied to Microsoft and their products.

+## Day 21 - C
+- **Language type:** Imperative, Procedural
+- **Typical use cases:** Operating systems, Embedded systems, Application development

+I like C, it's simple and clean compared to C++.
+As long as you don't need advanced datastructures or complicated functions it's fine to use.
+I decided to use C this day since it seemed like a problem that wouldn't require datastructures/libraries, and indeed it was!